mapbox/maki/README.md

 - Source icons are in the SVG file format.
 - Icons are available in two sizes: 11px x 11px and 15px x 15px.
 - Icons should consist only of paths and groups.
 Paths should only have a `d` property.
-- Each Icon's svg tag should have an `id` property that corresponds to it's filename without the extension.
+- Each icon's svg tag should have an `id` property that corresponds to its filename without the extension.
+This id property is added automatically as part of a pre-commit hook.

 ## For developers